'It's Disgusting': Racist Anti-Asian Letter Saying 'Go Back To Your Country' Sent To Grieving Family

 Across town in Santa Monica at her popular DK’s Donut Shop, Chuong Lee is hearing these kinds of stories, and living in fear.

-“One of my friend called me he said hey sister where you going?
+“One of my friends called me he said, hey sister where you going?
 I said I’m going to shopping, he said, no don’t go, you know what if they see Asian, you might have a problem,” Lee said.

 Her daughter Mayly posted about the fear her mom and other older Asian people have right now, and was flooded with offers to take her mom out on errands to protect her and the shop.